FredBaos/Local_Chatbot_MCP_v1/README.md

 ## Setup of python, Jupyter and venv

 - UV used for python venvs (installed with brew)
--- uv env
+    - uv init
--- source .venv/bin/activate
+    - source .venv/bin/activate
--- (deactivate)
+    - (deactivate)
 - Some packages installed
--- uv pip install "mcp[cli]" flask transformers torch pydantic -- also installed mlx-lm (Apple open souce ML framework)
+    - uv pip install "mcp[cli]" flask transformers torch pydantic
+    - also installed mlx-lm (Apple open souce ML framework)

 ## Setup of Docker container to then run images of compiled code